Prologue: Remembrance

 Arnis walked by. ”Is it—is it good?” he asked.

-Gorf rolled his eyes.
-“We don’t know Arnis, we haven’t tried it yet!”
+Gorf rolled his eyes. ”We don’t know, Arnis.
+We haven’t tried it yet.”

 Juice blushed and saw her chance fading quickly. ”Want to go to the circus with us?” she asked, jumping up in her chair.
 Her heart fluttered as he looked at her in surprise.

-She frowned.
-“To not.”
+She frowned. ”Not to.”

 Juice took a big bite into a strip of bacon—perfectly crunchy, yet melty when it touched her tongue.
 But it didn’t satisfy her.
 Not really.